 But something happens when we mature.

-We lose our innocence and become more conscience of our words.
+We lose our innocence and become more conscious of our words.
 Maybe it stems from being disappointed by God.
 Maybe we’re guarded because we were teased by an older sibling during bedtime prayers.
 Maybe we struggle with fear and insecurity and inadequacy plaguing our identity and stifling our speech.
 Maybe we don’t know what to say or how to say it to our Holy God, forgetting that He is still our loving Father.

-Do you struggle in your prayer life?
+Do you struggle with your prayer life?

-This free download, Prayer: Ideas for Opening Up to God, is written especially for you.
+This download, Prayer: Ideas for Opening Up to God, is written especially for you.
 Packed full of encouraging ideas, it is totally appropriate for a tween, teen, or twenty-something to gain a framework for establishing a prayer life and yet also challenges a spiritually mature mom or mentor to engage in an open dialogue with God.